Get a demo of Culture Amp

 How does Belgium compare?

-People in Belgium were much more positive than average regarding Growth.
+People in Belgium were much more positive than average regarding Growth and Ownership.

-On the lower side, people in Belgium had much lower favorable scores than average in Equity, Action, and Company Performance.
+On the lower side, people in Belgium had much lower favorable scores than average in Service & Quality Focus, Action, and Feedback & Recognition.

-The highest scoring question for Belgium had 86% of people agreeing that they know what they need to do to be successful in their role (-1% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Belgium had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Growth.

-People in Belgium were generally least favourable about Equity, and were most negative towards 'Generally, the right people are rewarded and recognized at %[Company]%' with 19% of people disagreeing (+7% above average).
+People in Belgium were generally least favourable about Service & Quality Focus, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 15% of people disagreeing (+1% above average).

 How long do people stay?